Private health insurance for pregnancy

 Often the IVF and assisted reproductive services process involves a number of consultations, tests, and services received outside of hospital.
 Many of these costs are covered by Medicare, however if considering IVF and assisted reproductive services, you should discuss the potential costs with your IVF and assisted reproductive services provider.

-The fees charged by your obstetrician for consultations in their rooms are outpatient services which are not covered by hospital or extras cover.
-Medicare partially covers the cost of these consultations.
+The fees charged by your obstetrician for consultations in their rooms are outpatient services which are not covered by hospital or extras cover but are partially covered by Medicare.
 Your hospital cover provides coverage for inpatient services that your obstetrician or their staff perform, provided that your cover includes pregnancy and you’ve served your waiting periods.

 Other pre-birth consultations and appointments